Breyan Isaac

-Breyan Isaac (born May 24, 1980) is an American singer, songwriter, producer, and pianist based in Daytona Beach, Florida.
-He has written, produced, and performed on songs by a number of artists including, David Guetta, Flo Rida, Pitbull, Wiz Khalifa, Nicki Minaj, Charlie Puth, G-Eazy, Waka Flocka Flame, Lecrae, and others.
+Breyan Stanley Isaac (born May 24, 1980) is an American record producer, songwriter and singer based in Daytona Beach, Florida.
+He has produced or co-written songs for numerous music industry acts, including Cardi B, David Guetta, Flo Rida, Pitbull, Wiz Khalifa, Nicki Minaj, Charlie Puth, G-Eazy, Waka Flocka Flame, and Lecrae, among others.

-Isaac has also received five consecutive awards for songwriting from BMI between 2013 and 2017, and was ranked the 76th best songwriter and producer in the world in 2015 by SS100.
-In 2018, he won the Grammy Award for Best Reggae Album for his work on Damian Marley's Stony Hill.
+Isaac has won five consecutive awards for songwriting from BMI from 2013 to 2017, and was ranked the 76th best songwriter and producer in the world in 2015 by SS100.
+He won Best Reggae Album at the 2018 Grammy Awards for his work on Damian Marley's Stony Hill.

 He has publishing deals with Mike Caren's Artist Publishing Group and BMG and is managed by SAL&CO.
 He also runs a production company with Dre Marshall.

 Early life

 Isaac was born in the Roxbury neighborhood of Boston, Massachusetts.
 As a child, he relocated to Fort Lauderdale, Florida after his father found a better job there.
 In his youth, Isaac was a worship leader in church.